 - Launch your e-learning in an iFrame, lightbox, or full screen view

-- One license is used for unlimited sites in a multi-site installation
+- One license is used for unlimited sites in a WordPress multi-site network

 - Supports separate administration and content developer pages

 - Granular controls over what xAPI data to send, from where (post), from what(e-learning, video, H5P), and to where (write group based records to different LRSs) and to where-else (write non-group based records to another LRS).

 - cmi5 compliant (some features still being built)